 Project EHS Instructional Coach

-Lesley Anderson has been a math and science teacher at High Tech High Chula Vista for the past 6 years.
-In her new role this year as the Environmental Health and Safety Coordinator, Lesley will support all staff in designing safe and environmentally conscious projects for students.
+Lesley Anderson has been a math and science teacher at High Tech High Chula Vista for the past 7 years.
+In her new role as the Project EHS Instructional Coach, Lesley will support all staff in designing safe and environmentally conscious projects for students.
 Lesley's experience working in labs around the world at NASA, NOAA, Ocean's Research in South Africa, and IceCube at the South Pole, have helped her identify best practices for safe laboratory work spaces.